Master's and Nondegree

 Please keep in mind that transcripts uploaded onto your online application are not official documents.
 Therefore, you are required to submit one official hard copy of each of your transcripts to the TGS Admission Office.
 In addition:

-- Emailed transcripts must be sent from the issuing institution via a password protected, e-transcript delivery service.
+- Digital official transcripts must be sent from the issuing institution via a password protected, e-transcript delivery service.
 Please check with your institution’s Registrar's Office to see if they offer an e-transcript service.

 - Please do not submit your official transcripts until all degrees you will earn prior to enrolling at Northwestern University are listed.
 Verifying the completion of your previous degrees is an important step in our transcript collection process.